conorr/clamshell/README.md

     >> add 2 3
     5

-### Passing Python data structures as arguments
+### Command-line parsing of Python objects

-Clamshell supports passing hashes, lists, and tuples as arguments.
+Clamshell supports passing hashes, lists, and tuples as arguments in the command line.
 Suppose the following was a method of the Cat class:

 ```python
 def show_hash(self, h):